nlohmann/json/doc/mkdocs/docs/api/basic_json/insert.md

       do not belong to the same JSON value; example: `"iterators do not fit"`
     - Throws [`invalid_iterator.211`](../../home/exceptions.md#jsonexceptioninvalid_iterator211) if `first` or `last` are iterators into container for which insert is called; example: `"passed iterators may not belong to container"`
-4. The function can throw thw following exceptions:
+4. The function can throw the following exceptions:
     - Throws [`type_error.309`](../../home/exceptions.md#jsonexceptiontype_error309) if called on JSON values other than arrays; example: `"cannot use insert() with string"`
     - Throws [`invalid_iterator.202`](../../home/exceptions.md#jsonexceptioninvalid_iterator202) if called on an iterator which does not belong to the current JSON value; example: `"iterator does not fit current value"`
-5. The function can throw thw following exceptions:
+5. The function can throw the following exceptions:
     - Throws [`type_error.309`](../../home/exceptions.md#jsonexceptiontype_error309) if called on JSON values other than objects; example: `"cannot use insert() with string"`
     - Throws [`invalid_iterator.202`](../../home/exceptions.md#jsonexceptioninvalid_iterator202) if called on an